 Is it difficult to make wishes that benefit other people?

 What wish on our tree is the most doable?
-The most unlikely to come true?
-The silliest?
+Which is most unlikely to come true?
+Which is the silliest?

 Which gratitude idea surprises you most?
 Which gratitude idea was repeated most?